inrupt/etl-tutorial/README.md

 **Note**: We can still run these tests without any environment file at all, but the code simply won't attempt any Extraction or Loading.

-If the supplied credentials are all valid, you should see data displayed on-screen, with colorful console output via the [debug](https://www.npmjs.com/package/debug) library, from all data sources that have configured credentials.
+If the credentials you supplied were all valid, you should see data displayed on-screen, with colorful console output (via the [debug](https://www.npmjs.com/package/debug) library) from all data sources that have configured credentials.
 Data sources without credentials are simply ignored, so these tests are convenient for testing individual data sources in isolation (i.e., simply comment out the credentials for the other data sources), or collectively.

 ### Running the ETL process 'for real'